ApTyp4uK1337/mexc-futures-api-bypass/packages/python/README.md

 # 📘 MEXC API Bypass :: Python Library

-"""
-MexcBypass is a Python class to interact with the MEXC cryptocurrency exchange APIs with optional proxy support (HTTP/HTTPS/SOCKS5).
+**MexcBypass** is a Python class to interact with the MEXC cryptocurrency exchange APIs with optional proxy support (HTTP/HTTPS/SOCKS5).
-"""

 ## 📦 Installation